-You should be aged 19 years or over, suitably qualified (e.g. Level 3) and/or experienced in the subject you intend to teach.
-A current DBS will be required and no criminal background which might prevent you from working as a teacher with young or vulnerable adults.
-Initial assessments will be held for Maths and English and evidence of achieving Level 2 Maths and English (or equivalent) is required.
+You should be aged 19 years or over, suitably qualified at Level 3 and/or experienced in the subject you intend to teach.
+A current DBS will also be required.
+Evidence of achieving Level 2 Maths and English (or equivalent) is advisable.

-No examinations.
-Assessment includes: written assignments, group activities, presentations, teaching observations and peer assessment.
+Assessment includes written assignments, group activities, presentations, teaching observations and peer assessment.

 Progression & Careers